-- Pediatric neuropsychology is a subspecialty of neuropsychology focusing on brain and behavior relationships in children. - Visit (scn40.org/) for more information.
+- Pediatric neuropsychology is a subspecialty of neuropsychology focusing on brain and behavior relationships in children. - Visit https://theaacn.org/pediatric-neuropsychology/ for more information.

-What is a board certified clinical neuropsychologist?
+What is a board-certified clinical neuropsychologist?

-- Board certification requires a clinician to have specialized training in neuropsychology.
-Each has also passed a rigorous written and oral examination demonstrating knowledge and skills in neuropsychology. - Board-certified neuropsychologists have attained formal certification by the American Board of Professional Psychology (ABPP) and the American Board of Clinical Neuropsychology (ABCN). - ♦ A board-certified pediatric subspecialist has attained a formal certification in the subspecialty of pediatric neuropsychology by ABPP and ABCN.
+- Board certification requires a clinician to have specialized education and training in neuropsychology.
+Board certified clinical neuropsychologists pass a rigorous credentials review, written examination, and oral examination demonstrating knowledge and skills in neuropsychology. - ♦ Board-certified neuropsychologists have attained formal certification by the American Board of Clinical Neuropsychology (ABCN), a specialty board of the American Board of Professional Psychology (ABPP). - A board-certified pediatric subspecialist has attained a formal certification in the subspecialty of pediatric by ABCN.